djpublic/stackai-file-picker/README.md

 ### Known Issues

 - Checkboxes when selecting parent/children needs some improvements;
-- Pagination: It's an improvement I could do;
-- Tests: I didn't have much time to write the challenge, but I could show some testing strategies or talk about during a System design interview, or a live coding;
-- Some inconsistency with some React Query invalidations: Because we always need two API's to sync the files indexed, I had some challenges to invalidate the queries;
+- Some inconsistency with some React Query invalidations: Because I always need two API's to sync the files indexed, I had some challenges to invalidate the queries;
 - The API authentication method: I did not implement a cookie-based authentication, so for the purpose of this code challenge, all requests are making a new authentication in the BACKEND;

 ### Usage of Hooks